penguinolog/binfield/README.rst

 Usage
 =====

-Not mapped objects could be created simply from BitField class:
+Not mapped objects could be created simply from BinField class:

 .. code-block:: python

-    bf = BitField(42)
+    bf = BinField(42)

 Data with fixed size should be created as new class (type):

 .. code-block:: python

-    class TwoBytes(BitField):
+    class TwoBytes(BinField):
         _size_ = 16  # Size in bits